-Figures announced at DENSO DIALOG DAY 2022 in December of the same year
+\ Figures announced at DENSO DIALOG DAY 2022 in December of the same year vehicles by utilizing our technologies for mechanical parts and electronics to realize energy savings for all kinds of vehicles.

 For details on the "Next-generation Storage Battery and Motor Development" project adopted by NEDO, please visit the website below. https://green-innovation.nedo.go.jp/en/project/ development-next-generation-storage-batteries-nextgeneration-motors/